apache/infrastructure-website/content/pages/publishing-maven-artifacts.md

 ### Test your settings ###

-Try installing locally artifacts with activation of `apache-release` profile:
+Try installing locally artifacts with activation of the `apache-release` profile:

 `mvn clean install -Papache-release`